ctait2007/ShrineLauncher/README.md

 1. Transfer to your Fire TV via [Downloader](https://www.amazon.com/AFTVnews-com-Downloader/dp/B01N0BP507) or ADB
 1. Install and set as your home launcher

-### Set as default launcher

-On Fire TV, Shrine will prompt you to set it as the default launcher on first open.
-If it doesn’t, go to: Settings → Applications → Default Apps → Home App → Shrine Launcher

 -----

 ## ADB Permission Setup (optional but recommended)